fgauna12/fgauna12.github.io/_posts/2020-04-04-terraform-input-variables-using-azure-devops.md

 The variable `someVariable` becomes an environment variable named `SOMEVARIABLE`.

 There is also another catch.
 Secrets won't get mapped to environment variables for security reasons.
-For example,

 ```yaml
 variables: